 The following websites contain information about clinical trials and medical research.
 There are also some links to clinical trial databases that you can use to search for clinical trials.
 Additional resources, such as videos, online courses and websites to help you get to grips with the clinical trial process can be found on our Clinical Trial Resources page.

 Please note, that we cannot be held responsible for the contents of any pages referenced by an external link.

 NHS Choices: Clinical trials and medical research

-UK Clinical Trials Gateway: About clinical trials
+UK Clinical Trials Gateway: Be Part of Research

 The following links give information about clinical trials involving kidney cancer patients in the UK: